sums will set you free

 As we go from 101, 102, 103, and so on, each jump is bigger than the one that went before.
 Thus the line on a graph rises at an ever steeper angle.
 This is called a power series or a geometric series.
 Ordinary counting: 1, 2, 3, 4 etc, is called a linear series.
-As usual, there will be may more delights to come.
-The jump between one power of ten and the next is called an order of magnitude.
+As usual, there will be many more delights to come.
+The jump between one power of ten and the next is often called an order of magnitude.

 So if two numbers differ by one order of magnitude, then one number is about ten times bigger than the other.
 If the numbers differ by two orders of magnitude, one number is about a hundred times bigger than the other.
 This is, of course, a way of communicating approximate differences in scale.
 It does not pretend to precision.